hirowgit/1B1_matlab_signal_analysis_course/README.md

 # Lecture 1: How to treat 1D data
 ## < Plotting a time-series data >

-### 1) Sine wave and its piecewise linear function to trace characteristic points by using simbolic math solver
+### 1) Sine wave and its piecewise linear function to trace characteristic points by using symbolic math solver
 See this page for learning MATLAB symbolic solver

 [1] https://jp.mathworks.com/help/symbolic/solve.html